Seven Easy Inverter Circuits for Beginners

 Make sure the two 2N3055 transistors have the appropriate heatsinks before anything else.
 It could be made in the following ways:

-1.Cut two 6 1/4 inch wide aluminium sheets in half.
+1.Cut two 6 1/4 inch wide aluminum sheets in half.

 2.As indicated in the diagram, bend one end of the sheet.
-Create holes of the proper size on the bends so that it may be securely attached to the metal cabinet.
+Create holes of the proper size on the bends so that they may be securely attached to the metal cabinet.

 9Attach the output and input sockets, the fuse holder, and other components outside to the cabinet and link them to the circuit assembly as necessary.